roaringlands/roaringlands.github.io/codex/homebrew/outworlder.md

 Talia watched the flames.
 “I think the cracks in the world are getting wider.
 So maybe.”
 </div>

+{: .box-note}
+The content above was written using Generative AI, then edited and revised prior to posting it on this site.

 ## Outworlder Traits
 Outworlder heroes have access to the following traits.